Franz Schwede: Early years

 Franz Schwede was born in the small town of Drawöhnen near Memel, East Prussia (now Dreverna in Klaipėda District Municipality, Lithuania) in 1888, when it was part of the German Empire.
 After attending volksschule, he worked briefly as a forester, then trained as a millwright and in 1907 joined the Imperial German Navy as a machinist in the Wilhelmshaven shipyard.
 He served throughout the First World War aboard many warships including the battleship SMS Prinzregent Luitpold and the light cruiser SMS Dresden.
-By the end of the war he had risen to the rank of technical deck officer (Deckoffizier) and had been awarded the Iron Cross 1st and 2nd class.
-After the Scuttling of the German fleet in Scapa Flow in 1919, Schwede wound up in British custody as a prisoner of war.
+By the end of the war, he had risen to the rank of technical deck officer (Deckoffizier) and had been awarded the Iron Cross 1st and 2nd class.
+After the Scuttling of the German fleet at Scapa Flow in 1919, Schwede was interned in British custody as a prisoner of war.

-Upon his release on 1 February 1920 he immediately joined the Reichsmarine and was assigned as an instructor at a naval school in Wilhelmshaven.
+Upon his release on 1 February 1920, he immediately joined the Reichsmarine and was assigned as an instructor at a naval school in Wilhelmshaven.
 However, he was discharged at the end of March 1921 when personnel limits imposed by the Versailles Treaty were reached.
 He then took a job as operations manager at a sawmill in Sankt Andreasberg in the Prussian Province of Hanover, before being hired as foreman at the Coburg Municipal Electrical Works in March 1922.
-During this period, Schwede became active in the Deutschvölkischer Schutz und Trutzbund, a "völkisch" anti-Semitic organization.
+During this period, Schwede became active in the Deutschvölkischer Schutz und Trutzbund, a Völkisch and antisemitic organization.